patrickmineault/codebook/README.md

 Use `netlify deploy -d _build/html --prod` to deploy.

+_Note_: when you push a PR through Github, it will build a preview of your work through Netlify automatically.
+When I merge the PR, it will automatically deploy the built website to [goodresearch.dev](https://goodresearch.dev).

 ## Building the book to PDF

 Manually change `_config.yml` so the author name appears correctly: